 Slack for chat, voice and video calls.
 Basecamp, VSCode, Skylight, Git Kraken, and Freshdesk.
 The vast majority of our work is on the app with maybe ~10% on implementations and integrations.

 All staff are full time employees, and we work as a distributed team across the UK.
 We dropped office life at the beginning of the pandemic, and it’s worked well for us, so we no longer have an office at all.
-When circumstances return to normal, we’ll have in person meetups.
+We rarely meet up, at industry events.

 On a daily basis, we put a “stand-up” onto Basecamp first thing in the morning, have midday meetups on Slack, and collaborate for advice and pair programming as needed.

 As a team, we:

-We work a four day week (Monday to Thursday), without overtime or out of hours pager duty, which is covered by the directors.
+We work a four day week (Monday to Thursday), without overtime or out-of-hours pager duty, which is covered by the directors.
 We’re flexible on hours - 7.5 working hours a day.

-We aim for calm and steady working practices, achieved through things such as de-emphasising delivery dates, very rare meetings, only supporting the latest browser versions, no formal backlog, only building a web app not a mobile app, only hosting on Heroku, minimising custom developments and custom integrations, and doing flexitime depending on how family, work and life best fit together.
+We aim for calm and steady working practices, achieved through things such as de-emphasising delivery dates, very rare meetings, only supporting the latest browser versions, no formal backlog, only building a web app not a mobile app, only hosting on Heroku, minimising custom developments and custom integrations, and being flexible if work and life clash from time to time.